ReleasedSnow/DripstoneDrive/README.md

 - Range = how many blocks the dripstone spikes will travel
 - Cooldown = the cooldown of the move
 - Damage = how much damage the hit entities will recieve
-- Knockback = the power of the knockback applied to hit entities
 - sourceRange = the range at which the player can source the move
 - TrailBlockRadius = the radius of the trail that spawns below the spikes
 - GrowthDelay = the delay between growth of each spike